Pureblueessentialsorg/pureblueessentials.com.au/content/shop/eojojo30/index.md

 Use jojoba oil to dilute essential oils to safely apply on the skin, use with or without essential oils in relaxation or remedial massage, or use as a high quality face oil.

 This Pure Australian jojoba oil is grown in plantations without pesticides and is cold pressed with no chemicals.
-The oil is filtered to 1 micron and the final colour is a rich bright yellow gold.
+The oil is filtered to 1 micron.

-All the **pure blue essential** 10ml remedial essential oil blends contain 30% pure jojoba oil as a carrier oil, so the blends are ready to safely apply to the skin.
+All the **pure blue essential** 10ml remedial essential oil blends contain 30% of this high quality jojoba oil as a carrier oil, so the blends are ready to safely apply to the skin.